DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 > These are adding stats to Allister.
 Each of his base stats starts at 1.

 - Health (max health)
 - Mana (max mana)
 - Intelligence (damage)
 - Resilience (defense)
 - Agility (casting speed / dodge distance)

 > 3 answers per question is desired.

 Your mentor has sent you to gather ingredients for a celebration.
 What are you getting?
-- Tail of
+- Health -> Something hearty & filling -> potatoes idk
+- Mana -> something exciting -> something spicy w/ a lot of ingredients
+- Resilience -> an immune system thing -> foods like ginger (immunobooster)

+> First, get the desired stat / in-game application of the answer.
+Then, reason the answer out.
+Find a real-world analogy for the answer.
+Then, fit with

 ### Question 2: Which Spell is Your Primary Spell?
 - Flame Volley (fire spell w/ 3 hits)